How Long Does Hardwood Flooring Last?

 How Long Before Recoating Hardwood Flooring?

-Recoating hardwood flooring is a cheaper, simpler process than refinishing your hardwood flooring.
-The length of time before you have to recoat your hardwood flooring is dependent on how much traffic your flooring experiences.
+Recoating hardwood flooring is a cheaper, simpler process than refinishing.
+The length of time before you have to recoat is dependent on how much traffic your flooring experiences.
 Typically, you will have to recoat your flooring every 3-5 years.
 This will also drastically reduce the amount of times you have to refinish your floors.

 Refinishing wood floors is a more extensive process and gives you the look of having newly installed floors.
 How often you recoat your flooring and how rough you are will affect the time between refinishing’s, but typically hardwood floors are refinished every 8-12 years.